 15 U.S.C.
 1681 and The Consumer Credit Reporting Reform Act of 1996.

 The federal Fair Credit Reporting Act (FCRA) promotes the fairness, accuracy, and privacy of information in the files of consumer reporting agencies.
-There are many types of consumer reporting agencies, including credit bureaus and specialty agencies (such as agencies that sell information about criminal records, employment history, and rental history records).
-Here is the complete Fair Credit Reporting Act Statue.
+There are many types of consumer reporting agencies, including credit bureaus, and specialty agencies (such as agencies that sell information about criminal records, employment history, and rental history records).
+Here is the complete Fair Credit Reporting Act statute.

 Fair Debt Collection Practices Act (PDF)

 15 U.S.C. § 1692 et seq., is a United States statute added in 1978 as Title VIII of the Consumer Credit Protection Act.
-Its purposes are to eliminate abusive practices in the collection of consumer debts, to promote fair debt collection, and to provide consumers with an avenue for disputing and obtaining validation of debt information in order to ensure the information’s accuracy.
+It serves to eliminate abusive practices in the collection of consumer debts, to promote fair debt collection, and to provide consumers with an avenue for disputing and obtaining validation of debt information in order to ensure the information’s accuracy.

 FTC Staff Opinion Letters